 Yes!
 Over the past 10 years, Fredericton has welcomed thousands of new immigrants.
 Over 6.8% of the population are immigrants who moved to Fredericton from more than 50 countries.

-You can connect with community organizations that offer language training, settlement services, job search services, business support, and family-oriented programs.
-All of these services make it easier to adapt to life in Fredericton.
-As well, the City of Fredericton actively works to attract newcomers to build and grow their community.
+You can connect with community organizations that offer language training, settlement services, job search services, business support, and family programs.
+These services make it easier to adapt to life in Fredericton.
+The City of Fredericton actively works to attract newcomers to build and grow their community.

 Is Moving to Fredericton Worth it?